Micky Adams: Port Vale

 He led the Vale to victory over Championship sides Sheffield United and Sheffield Wednesday in the opening rounds of the League Cup.
 However, following a period of three defeats in seven days, Adams decided to place his whole squad on the transfer list, saying of his team's performance: "We looked like a woman who had a big fur coat on but underneath she's got no knickers on."
-It was a controversial move, one that divided opinion among analysts and fans, also bringing the fourth tier club to national attention.
+It was a controversial move, one that divided opinion among analysts and fans, also bringing the fourth-tier club to national attention.
 He later admitted he merely played "a psychological game with them... [and] I don't think they fell for it – I don't think anybody fell for it".
 Three wins – including a Football League Trophy win over League One Stockport County and a league win at local rivals Crewe Alexandra – and three draws within four weeks saw Adams nominated for the League Two Manager of the Month award for October 2009.
 In the January 2010 transfer window he signed winger Lewis Haldane permanently, and took winger Sean Rigg and striker Craig Davies on loan.
-Adams' men stormed into the play-off places for the first time in the season with just two games left to play, following a 2–1 win over champions-elect Notts County.
-Yet with just one point from their final two games, the Vale finished the season in 10th place.
+The club moved into the play-off places for the first time in the season with just two games left to play, following a 2–1 win over champions-elect Notts County.
+Yet with just one point from their final two games, Port Vale finished the season in 10th place.